 See questions 20 and 21.
-Challenges to the decisions of the energy regulator have been frequent, the most significant ones being the international investment arbitration cases under bilateral investment protection treaties, whereby the international standards of international rights are deemed to have been breached by the regulations implementing energy policies by the past government.
+Challenges to the decisions of the energy regulator have been frequent, the most significant ones being the international investment arbitration cases under BITs, whereby the international standards of international rights are deemed to have been breached by the regulations implementing energy policies by the past government.
 This began with Total v Argentina, in which we were co-counsel for the claimant, related to the oil and gas upstream (prohibition and redirecting of the natural gas supply, retroactive taxation of crude oil exports, freeze on gas transportation tariffs) and power (thermal and hydroelectric generation destruction of the price structure through governmental regulations) where an award determined the state responsibility and damages compensation.
 The award is now final as the annulment request was rejected by the Ad Hoc Committee in February 2016.
 A settlement was reached as for the enforcement of the award on the second quarter of 2017, through a payment of marketable, government-issued foreign currency bonds at a discount.
 The following companies have now filed claims against Argentina under the International Centre for Settlement of Investment Disputes: National Grid, Sempra Energy, Enron, Repsol, Compañia General de Electricidad, Mobil, Wintershall, BP, Saur International, EDF, Enersis, El Paso, Gas Natural, Camuzzi, CMS, Endesa.
-The last development in ICSID has been the rejection of the annulment request by Argentina of the arbitral award issued in favour of claimant, Saur.
+One of the most recent developments in ICSID was the rejection of the annulment request by Argentina of the arbitral award issued in favour of claimant, Saur.
+In February 2018, the decision on jurisdiction and admissibility (Salini Impregilo SpA v Argentine Republic, ICSID Case No. ARB/15/39) was issued, rejecting the preliminary objections to the jurisdiction of the Arbitral Tribunal (once again, the typical objection by Argentina to the derivative lawsuits was rejected).
+In June 2018, Casinos Austria International Gmbh Y Casinos Austria Aktiengesellschaft v Argentina (ICSID case ARB/14/32, the arbitral tribunal affirmed its jurisdiction, rejecting objections based on the derivative claims issue as well as on the pretence to exclude its jurisdiction because of the existence of an exclusive jurisdictional clause in the terms of the concessions and bidding terms, a matter that was defined by the Vivendi precedent years ago.
+In Teinver SA, Transportes de Cercanías SA and Autobuses Urbanos del Sur SA v Argentine Republic (ICSID Case No. ARB/09/1) the arbitral award granted compensation to the claimant on July 2017.

-The tariffs freeze and price differentials have produced a number of challenges at the time of the establishment of increases and charges imposed on certain sectors of the energy markets, due to the inconsistency of such regulations with the legal framework or even between themselves.
+The tariff freeze and price differentials have produced a number of challenges at the time of the establishment of increases and charges imposed on certain sectors of the energy markets, owing to the inconsistency of such regulations with the legal framework or even between themselves.